Yellowstone National Park: The Best Park (Part 3)

 SSC_8562-1024x576 Yellowstone National Park: The Best Park (Part 3)

 After viewing it from above, we went to the main Prismatic Spring viewpoint which had a boardwalk that surrounded the spring.
 At the beginning of the trail, there were steaming water pouring into the Firehole River via several mini-waterfalls.
-The rocks at these mini-waterfalls were yellow and red, making it a very colorful picture.
+The rocks at these mini-waterfalls were yellow and red, making for a very colorful picture.

 SSC_8576-1024x576 Yellowstone National Park: The Best Park (Part 3)